rziga/numpy-is-all-you-need/readme.md

 Yes ...
 I guess?

-Looking at loss curves in [`train example`]("src/train.ipynb"), the losses seem to be decreasing, although the validation loss is kinda suspect (a bit too similar to train🤔; also no clue about the spikes).
+Looking at loss curves in [train example]("src/train.ipynb"), the losses seem to be decreasing, although the validation loss is kinda suspect (a bit too similar to train🤔; also no clue about the spikes).

 ![Where is loss?](figs/loss.png "Is this loss?")